1994 European Parliament election in Spain

-An election was held in Spain on Sunday, 12 June 1994, as part of the EU-wide election to elect the 4th European Parliament.
+An election was held in Spain on 12 June 1994 as part of the concurrent EU-wide election to the 4th European Parliament.
 All 64 seats allocated to the Spanish constituency as per the 1993 Council Decision amending the Direct Elections Act were up for election.
 It was held concurrently with a regional election in Andalusia.

 The election was held against the backdrop of the early 1990s recession and a string of corruption scandals affecting the ruling Spanish Socialist Workers' Party (PSOE) of Prime Minister Felipe González.
-The most recent involved former Civil Guard director Luis Roldán, who had fled the country in early 1994 when it was discovered that he had used his office to amass a fortune through fraudulent means, resulting in the resignation of interior minister Antoni Asunción in the month leading to the election.
+The most recent involved former Civil Guard director Luis Roldán (in what came to be known as the Roldán affair), who had fled the country in early 1994 when it was discovered that he had used his office to amass a fortune through fraudulent means, resulting in the resignation of interior minister Antoni Asunción in the month leading to the election.
 The People's Party (PP) won in a landslide victory, the first PP win over the PSOE in a nationwide election.

+Overview

 Electoral system

-64 members of the European Parliament were allocated to Spain as per the 1993 Council Decision amending the Direct Elections Act.
-Voting was on the basis of universal suffrage, which comprised all nationals and resident non-national European citizens over 18 years of age and in full enjoyment of their political rights.
+Voting for the European Parliament in Spain was based on universal suffrage, which comprised all Spanish nationals and resident non-national European citizens over 18 years of age with full political rights, provided that they had not been deprived of the right to vote by a final sentence, nor were legally incapacitated.

-All seats were elected using the D'Hondt method and a closed list proportional representation, with no electoral threshold being applied in order to be entitled to enter seat distribution.
-Seats were allocated to a single multi-member constituency comprising the entire national territory.
-The use of the electoral method resulted in an effective threshold based on the district magnitude and the distribution of votes among candidacies.
+64 European Parliament seats were allocated to Spain as per the 1993 Council Decision amending the Direct Elections Act.
+All were elected in a single multi-member constituency—comprising the entire national territory—using the D'Hondt method and closed-list proportional voting, with no electoral threshold.
+The use of this electoral method resulted in an effective threshold depending on district magnitude and vote distribution.

+The law did not provide for by-elections to fill vacant seats; instead, any vacancies arising after the proclamation of candidates and during the legislative term were filled by the next candidates on the party lists or, when required, by designated substitutes.